isomerpages/nlb-biblioasia/pages/How Chinese Buddhist Women Shaped the Food Landscape in Singapore.md

 Bodhi Lin celebrated its 18th anniversary in 1972 and in a newspaper article of the period, the restaurant was described as one of the most famous vegetarian restaurants in Singapore.[^15] In particular, it was known for its vegetarian mooncakes, which were so famous that it even attracted customers from Malaysia.[^16] Bodhi Lin subsequently shuttered, but when this happened requires additional research.

 ![](/images/Vol%2018%20Issue%201/Chinese%20Buddhist%20Women/Chinese%20Buddhist%20Women%20-%20Image%207.png)
 <div style="background-color: white;">Fut Sai Kai Vegetarian Restaurant (extreme right) was one of the pioneers in Chinese vegetarian food in Singapore.
-Pictured on the right is the founder Ko Tian-gu.
-Image reproduced from 善华 [Shan Hua], 本与佛教有深厚渊源而今随时代的进步 有益健康素食渐在我国流行 [“Singapore and Buddhism Have Strong Ties and Evolve with the Times.
+Pictured on the right is the founder Ko Tian-gu. <i>Image reproduced from 善华 [Shan Hua], 本与佛教有深厚渊源而今随时代的进步 有益健康素食渐在我国流行 [“Singapore and Buddhism Have Strong Ties and Evolve with the Times.
 Healthy Vegetarian Food Is Becoming Popular in Singapore”], 新明日报 [Shinmin Daily News], 11 August 1980, 5.
-(From NewspaperSG).</div>
+(From NewspaperSG).</i></div>

 The third establishment set up by these women was Fut Sai Kai Vegetarian Restaurant.
 Set in an “unpretentious shophouse but with much more character than the average coffeeshop”,[^17] the restaurant was founded in 1953 by Ko Tian-gu (高添姑) and run by several vegetarian nuns.